Ph.D. in Systems Engineering

 15. The committee will collectively determine the examination's outcome: pass, pass with remediation, or fail.

 Option 2: Individual Research Project: In this option, the student will propose an independent research product.
 The student then completes this research product and documents it in a form suitable for publication as a peer-reviewed conference paper or journal article.
 This could be anything that constitutes publishable research in the student’s research area.
 This could include (but is not limited to): an experiment, a simulation study, an analysis on an existing data set, an observation study, a model-based analysis, a novel mathematical proof, or a systematic literature review.
-The work used for the qualifying exam must exclusively be the student’s work (in conference with their adviser and examination committee) and cannot be a previously completed or published effort.
+The work used for the qualifying exam must exclusively be the student’s work (in conference with their advisor and examination committee) and cannot be a previously completed or published effort.

 This qualifying exam should proceed as follows:

-1. The student should prepare a proposal document that is three single-spaced pages long (excluding references).
+1. The student should prepare a proposal document that is three (3) single-spaced pages long (excluding references).
 Text should be in 10- or 11-point Arial or Times New Roman font.
 The document should propose the research project the student plans to pursue.
 There is no set format for this document, but it is recommended to have the following sections:

 • Background/Problem Statement: Provide a brief background on the topic area and/or the problem the research is going to solve.